sacdallago/biotrainer/docs/autoeval.md

 All relevant files for the downstream tasks are downloaded before the evaluation to `/{user_cache_dir}/biotrainer/autoeval`.

-### DWT
+### PBC

-The `autoeval` module provides direct support of the [DWT](https://github.com/Rostlab/dwt) framework, namely for the supervised tasks.
+The `autoeval` module provides direct support of the [PBC](https://github.com/Rostlab/pbc) framework, namely for the supervised tasks.

-Quick description of each task, you can find more information in the [DWT Readme](https://github.com/Rostlab/dwt):
+Quick description of each task, you can find more information in the [PBC Readme](https://github.com/Rostlab/pbc):

 * **scl**: Predict protein subcellular localization for mixed human and non-human proteins.
 * **secondary_structure**: Predict secondary structure of proteins (includes multiple test sets from CASP and the ProtT5